 Dear RHESSI Collaborators,

-The level of solar activity continues to be at a very low level.
+Solar activity continues to be at an extremely low level.
+The target

 See http://www.SolarMonitor.org for images and